jonathanharrell/cjarellano-v2/content/posts/voiceover-announcing-my-announcements.md

 ---
 As a creative, I pour my voice into scripts, films, prose, and snarky opinion pieces.
 And sometimes for fun and profit, I pour my literal voice into paid commercial work.

-Listen to my silky pipes featured in ads, social media spots, industrial videos, and - of course - my very own podcast:
+Listen to my adorable pipes featured in ads, social media spots, industrial videos, and - of course - my very own podcast:

 <iframe
         height="346px" width="350px"